Igshaan Adams

 Igshaan Adams (born 1982) is a South African artist working on tapestries and textile-based sculptures, installations, and performance.
 His work has been included in the 59th Venice Biennale: The Milk of Dreams, in 2022; and the 2023 São Paulo Biennial: Choreographies of the Impossible.

 Early life

 Igshaan Adams was born in 1982, in Cape Town, South Africa.
-He grew up in the township of Bonteheuwel, located on the Cape Flats southeast of Cape Town.
+He grew up in the suburb of Bonteheuwel, located on the Cape Flats southeast of Cape Town.
 Bonteheuwel was a segregated site and created in apartheid-South Africa era of racial segregation for residents of multiracial communities.

 Education

 Igshaan Adams attended Ruth Prowse School of Art in Cape Town, South Africa.
 He studied traditional art using analog materials, such as charcoal, oil on canvas, etc. At school, he was encouraged to pursue other media, which inspired his pursuit of textile and tapestry art.

 Religion

 Igshaan Adams was born to a Muslim father and a Christian mother, and he was raised by his Christian grandparents.
 Igshaan's art is influenced by his religious upbringing, sexuality, and apartheid.
 One of his exhibitions, Kicking Dust, has numerous artworks influenced by Muslim prayer rugs.